 -Can I connect fully charged battery when Onewheel is empty?

 That's called hot swapping and is not recommended.
 When you connect a fully charged battery, a rush of current will go into the depleted battery and it will affect its health/lifespan.
-20% voltage difference between the 2 batteries is okay.

 -Why is VnR the most preferred method?

 All high range electric personal transportations run several packs in parallel.
 VnR is no different.
 It takes about 10-15 minutes to install and increases the range to as many external batteries as you can carry.
 EGO 7.5 will add 18-22 miles on the Onewheel Plus.
 Greenworks 5.0 will almost double the Onewheel XR range.

 -Is it okay to charge EGO/Greenworks with the Onewheel charger?

 Yes.
 Tool batteries have a built in BMS and will charge/discharge through the BMS.
 It will take longer to charge of course.
 Some will use the EGO/Greenworks charger for a faster charge.